adjtomo/pysep/docs/recsec.rst

 Much of the aesthetic look of RecSec figures is hardcoded, however there are some keyword arguments that you can provide as flags which may help to achieve publication-ready figures.

-Some of these parameters include:
+Parameters are listed in
+:meth:`set_plot_aesthetic <pysep.utils.plot.set_plot_aesthetic>`
+and listed below for convenience.

+- ytick_fontsize (float): Font size for labels next to Y-axis ticks.
+- xtick_fontsize (float): Font size for labels next to X-axis ticks.
+- xlabel_fontsize (float): Font size for the X-axis main label (e.g., Time).
-- ytick_fontsize: Fontsize of the Y-axis tick labels
+- ylabel_fontsize (float): Font size for the Y-axis main label (e.g., Ampli).
+- title_fontsize (float): Font size of the main title at the top of the figure.

-- xtick_fontsize: Fontsize of the X-axis tick labels
+- axis_linewidth (float): Line thickness for the borders of the figure.
-- tick_linewidth: Linewidth of axes tick marks
-- tick_length: Length of axes tick marks
+- tick_linewidth (float): Thickness of tick marks for both X and Y axes.
-- label_fontsize: Fontsize of X and Y axis labels
+- tick_length (float): Length of tick marks for both X and Y axes.
-- axis_linewidth: Linewidth of border around figure
+- tick_direction (str): 'in' for ticks pointing inwards, 'out' for ticks pointing outwards.

-- title_fontsize: Fontsize of the title
+- spine_zorder (int): Z order (visibility) of the axis borders (spines).
+- spine_top (bool): Toggle on/off the top axis border.
+- spine_bot (bool): Toggle on/off the bottom axis border.
+- spine_left (bool): Toggle on/off the left axis border.
+- spine_right (bool): Toggle on/off the right axis border.

+- xtick_minor (float): How often minor tick marks are drawn on the X-axis.
+- xtick_major (float): How often major tick marks are drawn on the X-axis.
-- xtick_minor: Frequency of minor ticks on the X axis
+- ytick_minor (float): How often minor tick marks are drawn on the Y-axis.
-- xtick_major: Frequency of major ticks on the X axis
+- ytick_major (float): How often major tick marks are drawn on the Y-axis.

+- xgrid_minor (bool): Turn on grid lines for each minor X tick.
+- xgrid_major (bool): Turn on grid lines for each major X tick.
+- ygrid_minor (bool): Turn on grid lines for each minor Y tick.
+- ygrid_major (bool): Turn on grid lines for each major Y tick.

 To set one of these parameters, just set as a flag, e.g.,